Neural Image Space Tessellation effect: RESULTS AND COMPARISONS

 \subsection{Discussion and Limitations}

-\paragraph{Generality.} Our current framework is primarily trained in a per-scene manner, similar to early neural post-processing approaches (e.g., ExtraNet \cite{Guo2021ExtraNet} and DLSS 1.0 \cite{Edelsten2019TrulyNextGen}).
-However, we observe that when trained on a mixture of multiple scenes, the network can generalize to previously unseen scenes with acceptable visual quality, as the \textsc{Junkyard} shown in Figure \ref{fig: quality comparison}.
-While this generalization is not yet sufficient to support fully scene-agnostic deployment, it suggests that the learned image-space tessellation behavior is not strictly tied to a single scene configuration.
+\paragraph{Generality.} Our current framework is primarily trained in a per-scene manner, similar to early neural post-processing methods such as ExtraNet \cite{Guo2021ExtraNet} and DLSS 1.0 \cite{Edelsten2019TrulyNextGen}.
+While our current results are based on trained scene-specific models, the consistency across the evaluated scenes suggests that the learned image-space silhouette-smoothing behavior is not tied to a single scene configuration.
+A larger, more challenging, and more comprehensive scene dataset is predictably necessary for making this network finally become general.

-\paragraph{Screen Space Limitations.} As a screen space method, NIST inherits limitations related to incomplete visibility.
-First, when only partial geometry of a triangle is visible in screen space, the inferred deformation may become unstable near boundaries.
-Second, deformations corresponding to completely invisible geometry cannot be expressed in screen space and therefore do not contribute to the final result.
-Figure \ref{fig: limitation} shows the potential artifacts caused by the incomplete screen space triangles.
-These limitations are inherent to screen space formulations and reflect the trade-off between geometric completeness and postprocessing efficiency.
+\paragraph{Screen-space and Temporal Limitations.} As a screen-space method, NIST is limited by the information visible in the current frame.
+Partially visible triangles, thin structures, and rapidly changing screen boundaries can provide incomplete or unstable evidence for deformation, leading to local artifacts or temporal jitter near refined contours, as shown in Figure \ref{fig: limitation}.
+Geometry hidden from the current view cannot be inferred or deformed reliably in screen space.
+Future work could reduce these artifacts by incorporating temporal constraints, motion vectors, or history buffers.

-\paragraph{Performance.} Our current implementation does not incorporate industrial-level optimizations such as quantization.
-Nevertheless, due to the advantage of our framework design, the inference cost remains nearly constant across different resolutions, as shown in Table \ref{tab:performance}, and is decoupled from scene geometric complexity.
-This behavior contrasts with traditional tessellation pipelines whose cost scales with geometric complexity, and demonstrates the efficiency advantage of our approach even without aggressive optimization.
+\paragraph{Rendering Effects.} NIST is currently applied to sharp rendered frames and does not explicitly model depth of field or motion blur.
+It also cannot correct geometry-dependent effects, such as accurate shadow silhouettes or view-dependent specular reflections, because these effects depend on geometry and visibility that are not changed by our screen-space refinement.
+Handling such effects would require dedicated integration into the rendering pipeline.

-\paragraph{Quality.} NIST is not designed to reproduce reference tessellation results on a per-pixel alignment.
-Instead, its goal is to eliminate perceptual inconsistencies introduced by coarse geometry.
-While subtle differences from geometry-based references may remain, the resulting images exhibit smooth and coherent silhouettes that are visually comparable for real-time rendering applications.
+\paragraph{Performance.} Our current implementation does not include industrial optimizations such as quantization.
+In our tested settings, the network inference cost increases modestly with image resolution and is not directly tied to the number of input mesh primitives, since it operates on rendered images and G-buffers.
+A complete engine-level cost analysis should also include low-poly rendering, G-buffer generation, memory transfer, and post-process integration.